susam/emfy/README.md

     term *window* refers to what we usually call split panes these days.

-    If you are a beginner to Emacs, you might find the menu bar helpful initially, so you might not want this line in your Emacs initialization file.
-In that case, remove this line or just comment it out by inserting a semicolon (i.e., `;`) before the opening parentheses.
+    Many users find the menu bar helpful because it helps in discovering new features.
+Even with the menu bar hidden with the above line of Emacs Lisp code, the menu bar can be accessed anytime easily by typing `<f10>`.
+If you really want the menu bar to be visible at all times, remove the above line of Emacs Lisp code or just comment it out by inserting a semicolon (i.e., `;`) before the opening parentheses.

   - Hide the tool bar and scroll bar: